ezeamaka2/SQL-Commands/README.md

 Data Definition Command
 ## Adding a new column to an existing table
-ALTER TABLLE Table_name
+ALTER TABLE Table_name
 ADD email VARCHAR(50) NOT NULL

 ## Deleting a particular column from a table
-ALTER TABLLE Table_name
+ALTER TABLE Table_name
 DROP COLUMN column_name

 #Deleting a Table